ctf0/Seti_ST3/README.md

 - No file icon in the opened tabs, ST lacks this.

-- Not as icon rich as the original because ST can't see anything other than Extensions ,and even thou its still hard to use the icon u want.
+- Not as icon rich as the original because ST can't see anything other than Extensions ,and even thou its still hard to make it use the icon you want "thats why some icons are duplicated".

-- Some scopes have different colors in Atom like the (:) ,this is related to the tmLanguage file in ST. <strike>(i included an Atom version of the same ColorScheme i made for sublime , install it and test it with the included JS file to see the difference)</strike> ,for some reason Atom sometimes will display a different color than ST ,also i changed some scopes color like (heading in MD files) to make it easir to read.
+- Some scopes have different colors in Atom like the (:) ,this is related to the tmLanguage file in ST. <strike>(i included an Atom version of the same ColorScheme i made for sublime , install it and test it with the included JS file to see the difference)</strike> ,also note that Atom sometimes will display a different color than ST "even if the scope was the same" ,some scopes color like (heading in MD files) was changed to make it easir to read.

 - Current line number color, ST lacks this.